ndawe/pyAMI/README.rst

 -----

 pyAMI-04 is a major upgrade of the AMI python client.
-The command line syntax has been rationalized, with improved help functions. pyAMI is available the ATLAS software release, on lxplus, and can be installed standalone on a laptop.
+The command line syntax has been rationalized, with improved help functions. pyAMI is available in the ATLAS software release and also installed centrally on lxplus. pyAMI can be installed standalone on a laptop.
+Instructions are given below for linux and windows.

 All commands are simply subcommands of ``ami``.